 Final results for this course will be made available through Access Adelaide.REPLACEMENT/ADDITIONAL ASSESSMENT

 On Medical or Compassionate Grounds

 To request a replacement/additional assessment on Medical or Compassionate grounds, appropriate forms should be obtained from the appropriate web site, completed and submitted in the appropriate time frame.
 Students are advised to refer to the university’s policy on examinations (see below).
 Academic staff will make the final decision regarding the offer of a replacement/additional assessment.
 Sitting a replacement/additional assessment is offered on this basis will result in a formal mark being awarded, i.e. pass, credit or distinction.
 Both written theory and practical replacement/additional assessments may be offered.

 Replacement/additional assessments will be offered to selected students on academic grounds.

 Those sitting these will be required to achieve a grade of at least 50% in either a written theory examination, written practical examination or both, depending on which of the examinations the student did not meet the necessary requirement to pass the course, and obtain an overall mark of at least 50% for the course.
-Successful completion of supplementary examinations offered on this basis can only result in a final mark for the course of 50%.
+Successful completion of additional examinations offered on this basis can only result in a final mark for the course of 50%.

 Examinations are timetabled by the university and held during the official university examination periods and students are expected to be available to sit examinations at these times.
 Students who fail to sit on the set date and time without satisfactory medical or compassionate reasons submitted in writing in the appropriate time frame, will be deemed to have failed Essentials of Pathology.
 Only one sitting for replacement/additional assessment is offered.